roblatour/CPUMonitorJr/README.md

 # CPU Monitor Jr

-CPU Monitor Jr. is an open source project for monitoring the performance of a Windows or Linux computer using a WiFi connected ESP32 board and TFT display.
+CPU Monitor Jr. is an open source project for monitoring the performance of Windows or Linux computers using a WiFi connected ESP32 board and TFT display.

 It uses of two platforms.